Lysozyme: An Antibacterial Enzyme and a Cause of Egg Allergies

 When someone has an egg allergy, their immune system mistakenly attacks one or more proteins in eggs, producing an allergic response.
 In this type of response the system overreacts to a harmless stimulus.
-There are proteins in both egg yolk and egg white.
+Egg yolk and egg white both contain proteins.
 Since the proteins are more abundant in the white, however, this part of the egg is usually the cause of an egg allergy.
 Lysozyme is one protein in egg white that can trigger an allergic response.

 An Allergist Discusses Egg Allergies

 Symptoms of an egg allergy range from mild to serious.
 Sensitive people may experience one or more of the following symptoms after eating or even touching eggs:

 Anyone who experiences symptoms such as those listed above should see their doctor to get a diagnosis and treatment advice.

 Egg allergies are more common in children than in adults.
 The American College of Allergy, Asthma and Immunology says that 70% of children with an egg allergy no longer have the allergy by the time they reach the age of 16.
 Sometimes an allergy persists into adulthood, however.
 It may even appear for the first time when a person is an adult.
 This variation in the allergy's presence is why the questions in the egg allergy poll below refer to both the past and the present.